logo

 About Podiatry

-Skilled professionals should address podiatry concerns to maintain everyday functions like wearing shoes and walking.
+Skilled professionals address podiatry concerns to maintain everyday functions like wearing shoes and walking.
 If you have foot or ankle problems, you can rely on Magnolia Family Medicine in Magnolia, Texas for expert care.
 You can visit the clinic during business hours — with or without an appointment — for an evaluation and a treatment plan.
-You can also call or book online to schedule your visit.
+Call our office now at (281) 356-1945 or click on the "Schedule Appointment" button to schedule a visit with Dr. Youstina Zalaria at our Podiatry clinic.

 Podiatry Q&A